mariesophiet/master_thesis/docs/performance_results/performance_metrics_guide.md

 | maxStack   | Maximum stack memory usage recorded during the test.                            |

 ## Computational Performance Result Data Storage Structure
-All performance data is initially stored as un-parsed output when using the Liboqs benchmarking script (`pqc_performance_test.sh`).
+All performance data is initially stored as unparsed output when using the Liboqs benchmarking script (`pqc_performance_test.sh`).
 This raw data is then automatically processed using the Python parsing script to generate structured CSV files for analysis, including averages across test runs.

 The table below outlines where this data is stored and how it's organised in the project's directory structure: